fuine/msc-thesis-typst/content/ch3_results.typ

 #multipage-subfigures(
   ("aspartus_3_runs/mean_rauc.svg", [Mean]),
   ("aspartus_3_runs/best_rauc.svg", [Best]),
-  caption: [
+  caption: flex-caption(
-    RAUC histories for selected individuals resulting from optimization on the Aspartus dataset.
+    [RAUC histories for selected individuals resulting from optimization on the Aspartus dataset.
 Dotted vertical lines in the means plot denote early training termination of a classifier.
   ],
+  [RAUC histories for selected individuals resulting from optimization on the Aspartus
+    dataset.]
+  ),
   label: <fig:aspartus_raucs>
 )